WZidane/wzidane/README.md

 - 22 years old french student 🇫🇷
 - Former student of University Institute of Technology | Troyes
-- Actually a bachelor student within the University Institute of Technology Nancy-Charlemagne 👨‍💻
+- Former bachelor student at the University Institute of Technology Nancy-Charlemagne 👨‍💻
+- Now, a master degree student
 - Contact me at : wailzidane@hotmail.com 📧

 # 💻 Tech Stack: